Jowsjw/Image-Classifier-Application/README.md

 # Image-Classifier-Application

-This would be my first project uploaded in Github
+This is my first project uploaded in Github.

+This project implement deep learning algorithms to help classify the image